Tosca-Projects/cloudify-nodecellar-vagrant/README.md

 Node Cellar on Vagrant using Cloudify
 =====================================

-`cloudify-install` - pulls in all relevant Cloudify repositories from GitHub, creates a Python virtualenv and installs dependencies in it
+`cloudify-install` - pulls in all relevant Cloudify repositories from GitHub, checks out the right tag/branch, creates a Python virtualenv and installs dependencies in it

-`cloudify-checkout` - checks out a specific version of Cloudify from all repositories

 `vagrant-install` - creates virtual machines for the Cloudify Manager and two additional nodes